 If you do not already have an Adafruit IO account set up, head over to io.adafruit.com to link your Adafruit.com account to Adafruit IO.

-The large amount of feeds and higher data rate per minute (due to the amount of feeds) in this guide requires a your Adafruit IO Account to have an active Adafruit IO Plus (IO+) subscription.
+The large amount of feeds and higher data rate per minute (due to the amount of feeds) in this guide requires an Adafruit IO Account to have an active Adafruit IO Plus (IO+) subscription.

 To check if you have an Adafruit IO Plus subscription: Navigate to your Adafruit IO Profile page and check your Current Plan.

 The first step is to create a new Adafruit IO Group to hold all the feeds associated with the PyPortal Weather Station (for more information about feeds, visit this guide).
 We are using a group to reduce the amount of requests the PyPortal needs to make to Adafruit IO and to group all the feeds for this project in one place.